The Node Tool is used to edit existing curves and shapes.

 Close Curve joins the start and end nodes to create an enclosed shape.

-Smooth Curve modifies a line or shape, by adding and removing nodes, to make it more aesthetic.
+Smooth Curve modifies a line or shape, by adding and removing nodes, to create a rounder and softer curve effect.

 Join Curves connects two separate curves together to make one curve.
 Curves need to be both selected with the using either the Node Tool or as you draw.

 Reverse Curve reverses the direction the curve was drawn in.